 Information will be gathered relating to the current provision provided, action points that have been taken, and the preliminary outcomes of targets set.
-A decision will be made by a group of people from education, health and social care (if applicable) about whether or the child is eligible for an EHC Plan.
-Parents have the right to appeal against a decision not to initiate a statutory assessment leading to an EHC Plan.
+A decision will be made by a panel of professionals from education, health and social care (if applicable) about whether or the child is eligible for an EHC assessment of needs.
+Parents have the right to appeal against a decision not to initiate a statutory assessment of needs.